Essential Elements of a Magazine Business Plan

 Sample Business Plans

-but cannot share our samples because of confidentiality agreements
+but cannot share them publicly because of my confidentiality agreements

 with clients.
-There is one sample publishing business plan
+There is a sample publishing business plan

 plan kit includes tips for writing your own plan and analyzing